Visitors are able to take a tour through rooms each of which adds an individual quality to the atmosphere of continuity throughout the centuries.

 There are other rooms to see, including a secret passage and Priest's Room where, until the Catholic Emancipation Act of 1829, the resident chaplain lived in hiding.

-Downstairs in one of the "modern" wings (added to the house in the late 1600's) is the Dining Room and another Drawing Room (illustrated below).
-Two of the bed and breakfast guest suites are here too (the other is next to the High Drawing Room).
+Downstairs in one of the "modern" wings - which was added to the house in the late 1600's - is the Dining Room and another Drawing Room (illustrated below).